seelabutk/substrate-ospray-studio/README.md

 ### Step 3 - Run the skeleton code

-TODO: James how do you want them to host their skeleton code locally?
-I'll give them an HTML file with JSON Editor loaded and JS which will do an initial render of the objects with no configuration.
+Before you can configure OSPRay Studio, you will need to begin using your own front-end to connect with the RaaS.
+We have provided skeleton code that replicates the behavior of the RaaS' front-end and provides examples of interacting with the RaaS' API.
+This can be run with any static file server, even the one bundled with the version of Python you installed earlier.
+To use Python's server, run:

+    ```python -m http.server 8080```

+Now, you can open http://localhost:8080 or http://127.0.0.1:8080 to view your front-end.

+Before your front-end can show the rendering, you'll need modify the RAAS_LOCATION variable in `raas.js` to point to your RaaS.
+Then, reload your front-end and you should see the rendering of your objects.

 ### Step 4 - Use jsoneditor to modify the SceneGraph

-Before beginning this step, take the skeleton code and modify the RAAS_LOCATION variable in `raas.js` to point to your RaaS.

 OSPRay Studio is configured through what is referred to as a SceneGraph (.sg file).
 This is a JSON-formatted file that contains the information necessary to perform an OSPRay rendering.
 You may retrieve the SceneGraph used to render the initial scene through the endpoint at {your_raas_link}/sg.